ebi-jdispatcher/webservice-clients/README.md

 # EBI Web Services Clients

+This repository provides a collection of Sample Web Service Clients to consume EBI's Job Dispatcher Web Service tools via REST and SOAP APIs.

+*New:* RESTful API (SWAGGER UI) is available at https://www.ebi.ac.uk/Tools/common/tools/help/

 ## Sample Clients

-A collection of sample clients for the EBI webservices in a range of programming languages:
+A collection of sample clients for the EBI Job Dispatcher Web Services in a range of programming languages:

 * [C#](csharp/)